 - Member of the Affiliated Faculty of Health Sciences and Technology, Harvard Medical School

 Julie Greenberg has been at MIT since 1987 in a variety of capacities including graduate student, researcher, academic advisor, instructor, and administrator.
 She is currently a Senior Lecturer, teaching Biomedical Signal & Image Processing and Principles and Practice of Assistive Technology.
 As Director of Education for IMES/HST, Dr. Greenberg serves as Graduate Officer.
 She oversees educational policy, curriculum development, and academic affairs for all HST PhD students and coordinates with colleagues at Harvard regarding the training of HST MD students.
 She collaborates with faculty committees and mentors staff responsible for admissions, recruiting, student financial support, subject offerings, student records database, academic events, and the HST website.
-Dr. Greenberg also serves as a freshman advisor and EECS undergraduate academic advisor.
+Dr. Greenberg also serves as an EECS undergraduate academic advisor.

 - PhD in Medical Engineering, Massachusetts Institute of Technology, 1994

 - SM in Electrical Engineering, Massachusetts Institute of Technology, 1989

 - BSE in Computer Engineering, University of Michigan, 1985

 - Thomas A. McMahon Mentoring Award, Harvard-MIT Health Sciences and Technology

 - John F. and Virginia B. Taplin Faculty Fellow in Health Sciences and Technology